apache/mxnet/docs/packages/r/index.md

 Get Started
 -----------
-Checkout the [Installation Guide](../get_started/build.md) contains instructions to install mxnet, and [Tutorials](#tutorials) for examples on how to use mxnet for various tasks.
+Checkout the [Installation Guide](../get_started/build.md) contains instructions to install MXNet, and [Tutorials](#tutorials) for examples on how to use MXNet for various tasks.

 Tutorials
 ---------